aleshaleksey/fansys23/08-spell-list.md

 Incorporeal ["undead"](10-conditions-types.md#profane) and ["fiends"](10-conditions-types.md#profane) have disadvantage on attacks and saves within the radius of the bright light.

-As a secondary action the caster may dismiss the flare, causing 1d4+[SUP] damage to a single target within 5ft.
+As a secondary action the caster may dismiss the flare, causing 1d4+[SUP] damage to a single target within 5ft and hence ending the spell.

 **Upcast**: For each extra MP die above 1 the spell may last for an extra hour or the radius of bright and dim light increase each by 10ft.